utkarshsethi/ama/README.md

  - :bug: Bugs & feature requests should be opened on the relevant issue tracker (i.e., on the issue tracker of the corresponding [GitHub](https://github.com/utkarshsethi/) repository).
  - :signal_strength: Support questions are better asked on [Stack Overflow](https://stackoverflow.com/).
  - :blush: Be nice, civil and polite ([as always](http://contributor-covenant.org/version/1/4/)).
- - :heart_eyes: If you include at least one emoji in your question, the feedback might come faster!
+ - :grey_exclamation: Kindly use the created [AMA Template](https://github.com/utkarshsethi/ama/blob/master/.github/ISSUE_TEMPLATE/ama.md).

 ### :link: Links